Marker Logo

 Erected by Tennessee Historical Commission.
 (Marker Number 1A 140.)

 Topics and series.
-This historical marker is listed in these topic lists: Arts, Letters, MusicEntertainmentIndustry & Commerce.
+This historical marker is listed in these topic lists: Arts, Letters, MusicNotable Events.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical year for this entry is 1927.

 Location.
-Marker is missing.
-It was located near 36° 35.693′ N, 82° 10.875′ W. Marker was in Bristol, Tennessee, in Sullivan County.
-Marker was at the intersection of State Street (Tennessee Route 34) and Edgemont Avenue on State Street.
+36° 35.693′ N, 82° 10.875′ W. Marker is in Bristol, Tennessee, in Sullivan County.
+It is at the intersection of State Street (Tennessee Route 34) and Edgemont Avenue on State Street.
 Touch for map.
-Marker was at or near this postal address: 434 State Street, Bristol TN 37620, United States of America.
+Marker is at or near this postal address: 434 State Street, Bristol TN 37620, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Mississippi Country: The Bristol Sessions (here, next to this marker); First Country and Western Recording
+At least 8 other markers are within walking distance of this marker: Mississippi Country: The Bristol Sessions (here, next to this marker); First Country and Western Recording (a few steps from this marker); Bristol (a few steps from this marker);

 Paid Advertisement